 - No estate duty on inheritance of shares in a ship owning company;

 - No income tax on emoluments of officers and crew;

 - No stamp duty on ship mortgage deeds.

 Conditions of vessel ownership under the Cypriot Maritime Law:

 The Merchant Shipping Act provides for the ownership of a boat in Cyprus.
 The law stipulates a foreign individual company may register a boat in Cyprus if:

 - the foreign company owns more than 50% of the shares of the ship;

 - the foreign company owns 100% of the shares of the ship.

 The foreign company must have a registered address, according to the Commercial Code in Cyprus.
 If the company is registered outside the country, it must be controlled by a Cypriot citizen or it is entrusted to a shipping company in Cyprus.

-Given the considerable advantages offered to Cypriot ship owners and ship management companies, it is not difficult to see why Cyprus has become a very well established a regional and international maritime center, and has grown to be one of largest third-party ship management centres in the world.
-The country has risen to the peak of the world’s merchant capacity rakings as thousands of commercial vessels around the globe wave the Cypriot flag.
+Given the considerable advantages offered to Cypriot shipowners and ship management companies, it is not difficult to see why Cyprus has become a very well established a regional and international maritime center, and has grown to be one of largest third-party ship management centres in the world.
+The country has risen to the peak of the world’s merchant capacity rankings as thousands of commercial vessels around the globe wave the Cypriot flag.
 In fact, Cyprus represents 20% of the world ship management market and several of the largest management companies in the world operate out this island.